 YLS immerses students in the concepts, controversies, and best practices in sustainability.
 Traditional Environmental Indigenous ways of Knowing provide the starting point .
 Through application of this learning in real, local community settings students gain confidence in their leadership abilities.
 Leaders in sustainability need to know how to facilitate communication and then mobilize and innovate within their communities.
 These “soft” leadership skills are taught and practiced within YLS programming, as are the specific verbal and written communication skills that are necessary to interact with media and political power.

 Teaching and learning within YLS is organized around the “Integrated Curriculum” format, where students are together with their teachers throughout the day.
 This approach provides almost unlimited flexibility for us to move between our classroom, community and travel settings and allows us to take advantage of new learning opportunities on short notice (conferences, special presentations, workshops and other scenarios).

-Participating grade 11 and 12 students will attend YLS for one (fall) high school semester and earn 4 OSSD high school credits which will be offered at the University and College preparation levels in partnership with Trent University and Fleming College.
+Participating grade 11 and 12 students will attend YLS for one (fall) high school semester and earn 4 OSSD high school credits which will be offered at the University and College preparation levels in partnership with Trent University.

 - World Issues | CGW4U/C: (“big picture” on environment, economics, human rights, globalization, disparities in quality of life)

 - Environment and Resource Management | CGR4M OR Environmental Science | SVN3M: (“hands-on” exploration of sustainability in climate change, energy, food, transportation, housing, water, urban planning and biodiversity.
 Focus on “best practices”) Resource Management is a Canada and World Studies credit, while Environmental Science is a Science credit.